Everyone’s metal roof needs repair or replacement eventually. But sometimes, it can be hard to know when.

 How Old Is the Metal Roof?

 If you owned the building when the metal roof was installed, it will be easy for you to determine how long the metal roof has been in place.
 If not, you should have the roof inspected for an age determination.
-Depending on the environmental factors the roof has endured, and what type of metal it is composed of, you should be able to get a lifespan from 40-70 years.
+Depending on the environmental factors the roof has endured, and what type of metal it is composed of, you should be able to get a lifespan up to 50 years.
 If the roof is at the end of its lifespan, the best decision will be to go ahead and replace the metal roof.
 Although a complete replacement is going to be more costly upfront, it will be worth the savings from potential damages for years to come.

 Where Is the Damage Located?

 If the damage is only presented in specific isolated areas, a simple repair will most likely be your best option.
 If your metal roof’s damage is widespread, you’ll want to consider replacing the entire roof.
 A roofing contractor can give you a good idea of what the total damage looks like and will be able to spot if the damage isn’t caused by the metal roof itself.
 It’s always possible that damage located around chimneys or pipes could be the result of failed seals, which can be easily replaced.

 Could It Be Other Issues?